w3f/research/docs/team_members/Jonas.md

 **Academic Publications**:

+* Gehrlein, J., Miebs, G., Matteo, B., & Kadziński, M. (2022).
+An active preference learning approach to aid the selection of validators in blockchain environments.
+Available at SSRN 4253515.
+(Working Paper)

 * Gehrlein, J. (2019).
 Experimental evidence on human choices in organizations and markets (Doctoral dissertation, Universität Bern).

 * von Bieberstein, F., Gehrlein, J., & Güntner, A. (2020).
 Teamwork revisited: Social preferences and knowledge acquisition in the field.
 Journal of Business Economics, 1-24.